uservoice/uservoice-ios-sdk/README.md

     config.topicId = 123;

-### Custom Fields
+### Ticket Fields

-You can set custom field values on the `UVConfig` object.
+You can set ticket field values on the `UVConfig` object.
 These will be used associated with any tickets the user creates during their session.
-You can also use this to set default values for custom fields on the contact form.
+You can also use this to set default values for ticket fields on the contact form.

 Note: You must first configure these fields in the UserVoice admin console.
 If you pass fields that are not recognized by the server, they will be ignored.